zhixin9001/2021-SAA/note/tips.md

 - Alexa is Amazon’s cloud-based voice service available on hundreds of millions of devices from Amazon and third-party device manufacturers.
 - AWS Security Hub gives you a comprehensive view of your high-priority security alerts and security posture across your AWS accounts.
 With Security Hub, you have a single place that aggregates, organizes, and prioritizes your security alerts, or findings, from multiple AWS services, such as Amazon GuardDuty, Amazon Inspector, Amazon Macie, AWS Identity and Access Management (IAM) Access Analyzer, and AWS Firewall Manager, as well as from AWS Partner solutions.
 - AWS Firewall Manager is a security management service that allows you to centrally configure and manage firewall rules across your accounts and applications in AWS Organization.
+- Lambda timeout: 1 second and 15 minutes.
+- efs, POSIX compliant file storage, s3 not, it is object based
+- s3 detail
+- instance profile can contain only one role, Set up an IAM service role with the appropriate permissions to allow access to the DynamoDB table.
+Configure an instance profile to assign this IAM role to the EC2 instance
+- when you create an IAM service role for EC2, the role automatically has EC2 identified as a trusted entity
+- raid 0 1
+- when you create an IAM service role for EC2, the role automatically has EC2 identified as a trusted entity

 - 1
     - 26